whisperpine/totp-server/README.md

 Env var `RAW_SECRET` should be set in the `.env` file.
 `RAW_SECRET` must be composed of at least 16 characters.
-It's recommended to set `RAW_SECRET` in local dev environment, and it must be set in any kind of deployment.
+It's optional to set `RAW_SECRET` in local dev environment, but is mandatory to set when deployed.

 Refer to the [Docker Compose](#docker-compose) section to see the full picture of environment variables.